aman21392/circDR-seq/README.md

 $1= Linear target fasta sequence

 # Detection of circRNA through DRS
 Run the script nano_circ.sh to detect the circRNA in Nanopore data.
 First, convert the nanopore data from fastq to fasta file.
-To use the pblat and csvtk first untar it and execute in bin.
+To use the pblat and csvtk first untar it and make a executable.

 `sh nano_circ.sh $1 $2`